meisel2000/openhab-addons/bundles/org.openhab.binding.sltrafficinformation/README.md

 *   `destinations` - End destination(s) for line (comma separated list).

+*   `offset` - Specifies the offset time in seconds (default 0).
+Used e.g. for setting a walk time to the station.

 *   `refresh` - Specifies the refresh interval in seconds (default 600).